gmhafiz/go8/README.md

   - [x] Unit testing of repository, use case, and handler using mocks and [dockertest](https://github.com/ory/dockertest)
   - [x] Integration testing
   - [x] End-to-end test using ephemeral docker containers
+  - [x] OpenTelemetry with Grafana, otel-collector, Prometheus, Loki, and Jaeger

 # Quick Start